-In C, an array name represents just its address not the block of its elements!
+In C, an array name represents just its address not the block of elements!

-'''

-exception: sizeof(arrname) is element sizeof(elemtype)
+Exception: sizeof(arrname) is element sizeof(elemtype) only if used in scope where array declared (function / global)

-'''

 The address carries no information about the array size!